slee1204/ADCD-Bookie/README.md

 # Bookie
 ## Project Description
-Bookie is a web-app, created by [Next.js](https://nextjs.org/), that allow users to get book suggestions based on the selection of genre and inspirational quote matched with the genre.
+Bookie is a web-app, created by [Next.js](https://nextjs.org/), that allows users to get book suggestions based on the selection of genre and inspirational quote matched with the genre.

 ## API
 - [GoogleBooks] (https://developers.google.com/books/docs/v1/getting_started)